Mark Ruffalo: 2012–2019: Marvel films

 Also in 2014, Ruffalo received his second Academy Award nomination for his portrayal of wrestler Dave Schultz in the biographical drama Foxcatcher directed by Bennett Miller.
 Ruffalo co-starred alongside Steve Carell, Channing Tatum, and Vanessa Redgrave.
 Peter Bradshaw of The Guardian wrote of their performances, "Tatum and Ruffalo, as Mark and Dave, have outdone themselves.
 These actors give what seems to me the most compelling portrayal of brothers since Joe Pesci and Robert De Niro in Scorsese's Raging Bull."

-The next year in 2015, he starred as a father of two with bipolar disorder in the independent comedy film Infinitely Polar Bear, for which he earned a Golden Globe Award for Best Actor – Motion Picture Musical or Comedy nomination.
+In 2015, Ruffalo starred as a father of two with bipolar disorder in the independent comedy film Infinitely Polar Bear, for which he earned a Golden Globe Award for Best Actor – Motion Picture Musical or Comedy nomination.
 Also in 2015, he portrayed journalist Michael Rezendes in the drama film Spotlight, for which he earned his third Academy Award nomination and a BAFTA Award nomination.
 Ruffalo acted opposite Michael Keaton, Rachel McAdams, John Slattery, and Liev Schreiber.
 Ruffalo told The Hollywood Reporter that he met with Rezendes and studied him as research for the film saying, "I spent a lot of time with the real journalist, I had meals with him.
 I talked with him for hours.
 I sat next to him at work, I watched him work the phones.
 I watched him write his stories.
 I talked to him about his life and his family.
 I had him give me tours of Boston.
-As much as I could soak him up seemed to be the most important part.".
+As much as I could soak him up seemed to be the most important part."

-The following year he portrayed Agent Dylan Rhodes in Now You See Me 2 (2016) and executive produced the romantic drama Anything (2017).
+Ruffalo portrayed Agent Dylan Rhodes in Now You See Me 2 (2016) and executive produced the romantic drama Anything (2017).
 He returned to Broadway in the revival of the Arthur Miller play The Price (2017) at the American Airlines Theatre.
 Ruffalo acted opposite Danny DeVito and Tony Shalhoub.
 Marilyn Stasio of Variety wrote, "Ruffalo and DeVito clearly get a kick out of the buying and selling rituals of Victor and Solomon.
 There is warmth in their tones and mutual respect in their exchange of confidences".
 In 2019, he starred as Robert Bilott in the Todd Haynes directed legal thriller Dark Waters which he also produced.
 The film co-starred Anne Hathaway, Tim Robbins, Bill Pullman, and Victor Garber.
 During this time he reprised his role of Bruce Banner in Thor: Ragnarok (2017), Avengers: Infinity War (2018), Captain Marvel (2019), and Avengers: Endgame (2019).
 He has been noted for spoiling the endings of Avengers: Infinity War a year ahead of theatrical release, as well as Avengers: Endgame a few weeks ahead of release.